al3kaz/Emendator/README.md

 This project is a SPA in React,  its still in progress.
-I created this, to overtrain my skills, but it is for real company.
- React, fetch, CSS ( SASS, BEM  methodology ).
+I created this, to train my skills, but it is for real company. fetch, CSS ( SASS, BEM  methodology ).

  LINK TO WEBSIDE : https://al3kaz.github.io/Emendator/